 If you think Texas doesn't have gorgeous foliage during the fall, check out Lost Maples State Park.
 During peak foliage season, the park's Uvalde bigtooth maples burst with colors, drawing spectators from around the state.
 Bring your binoculars to catch a glimpse of the park's rare birds, like the green kingfisher.
 Lost Maples State Park is north of the town of Vanderpool, roughly an hour's drive southwest of Kerrville.

-If you’re not from Texas, you might have heard of Luckenbach from Waylon Jennings’ classic song of the same name.
+If you're not from Texas, you might have heard of Luckenbach from Waylon Jennings' classic song of the same name.
 This famous tiny town only has two buildings: a dancehall and a post office.
-The latter has a bar in the rear and a stage out back where locals play trade songs in the afternoons and evenings.
+The latter has a bar in the rear and a stage out back for live music where locals trade songs in the afternoons and evenings under live oak cover.
 The dancehall next door hosts top Texas country artists on a weekly basis.
 Head to Luckenbach to get an authentic taste of Hill Country culture.
 To get to there, drive southwest from the Texas wine capital of Fredericksburg on Hwy.
 290 and take a right on FM 1326.

 Gorman Falls is the hidden gem within Colorado Bend State Park.
 The 60-foot-tall waterfalls spill over limestone rock, creating a misty and lush green canyon that is a stark contrast to the dry landscape around it.
 Avoid visiting Gorman Falls during the dry season, as you will likely be disappointed.
 But if you visit when the falls are flowing, you may just forget you're in Texas.